C13L0/roll-your-own/README.md

 2. Only the front page shows, 404 on any other nodes
   1. Make sure there is an .htaccess file in the root of the site
-    * If it is missing, simply copy/paste .htaccess into the root of your oldsite.dev from another drupal site
+    * If it is missing, simply copy/paste .htaccess into the root of your oldsite.local  from another drupal site
   2. If .htaccess is there and still having issues, check for clean urls
-        2. In the browser, navigate to *localhost/oldsite.dev/?q=admin/config/search/clean-urls*
+        2. In the browser, navigate to *localhost/oldsite.local/?q=admin/config/search/clean-urls*
         3. There should be a checkmark and option to run clean urls
         4. For additional clean url troubleshooting: [https://www.drupal.org/node/15365](https://www.drupal.org/node/15365)
         5. In the meantime, you can still painfully navigate the site with /?q=